What You’ll Learn

 Though regular water changes will expel the toxic waste, dirty gravel will toxify the new water quite fast.
 Therefore, it’s imperative to clean your gravel regularly, together with your glass surfaces and decoration.

+Today, we will look at how to properly clean aquarium gravel both with or without a vacuum cleaner.
 Plus take a look at how often you should change your fish tank gravel.

 But first.